skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 valuable mountain here called Mount Khelberg.
 It seems to be a rich source of both gems and gold.
-The blacksmith explains that the mountain is the birthright of his people: King Lorman (their leader) is the great great great (etc) grandson of the first foreman of the miners.
+The blacksmith explains that the mountain is the birthright of his people: King Lorman (their leader) is the great great great (etc.) grandson of the first foreman of the miners.
 He dug the first shafts and the land should be his.
 This is why they attacked the Alidians.